-

 Dr. Gillian M. Woldorf, Ph.D.

-Dr. Gillian Woldorf is a licensed psychologist who received her bachelor's degree from Amherst College and her master's and doctoral degrees from Case Western Reserve University.
-She has more than 20 years of experience providing psychotherapy and psychological testing.
-Her experience includes community mental health, primary care, group practice, and specialized eating disorders treatment programs.
+Welcome!
+I’m Dr. Gillian Woldorf, co-owner of Notch Psychological Services, LLC, and licensed psychologist.
+I received my bachelor's degree from Amherst College and my master's and doctorate from Case Western Reserve University.
+I have more than 20 years of experience providing psychotherapy and psychological testing, and I have worked in community mental health, primary care, group practice, and specialized eating disorders treatment programs.
+I am also on the faculty of the predoctoral internship at Behavioral Health Network, where I teach assessment.

-Dr. Woldorf provides psychotherapy for adults and emerging adults, and psychological testing for older children, adolescents, and adults.
-Her approach to psychotherapy incorporates elements of psychodynamic, cognitive-behavioral, and dialectical behavior therapies.
-Dr. Woldorf’s expertise in psychological testing includes assessment of mood disorders, anxiety, trauma, personality, and neurodevelopmental disorders such as autism and ADHD.
-She focuses on providing a clear explanation of assessment findings, especially as symptoms and behaviors of these conditions often overlap.
+I provide psychotherapy for adults and emerging adults, and psychological testing for older children, adolescents, and adults.
+My approach to psychotherapy incorporates elements of psychodynamic, cognitive-behavioral, and dialectical behavior therapies.
+My expertise in psychological testing includes assessment of mood disorders, anxiety, trauma, personality, and neurodevelopmental disorders such as autism and ADHD.
+I focus on providing a clear explanation of assessment findings, especially as symptoms and behaviors of these conditions often overlap.

 Dr. Rosie DeVincentis, Psy.D.